CrisBMoya/Unscramble-Metabolomics-R/README.md

 # Unscramble Metabolomics with R

-**This script has been redacted specifically for association of phenotypes to metabolites.**
+**This script has been redacted specifically for association of phenotypes to metabolites using PLS-DA regression.**

 Other uses should be plausible.